Whooping cough is a highly contagious respiratory infection mainly caused by the bacterium Bordetella pertussis.

 At the Institut Pasteur

-The Biodiversity and Epidemiology of Bacterial Pathogens Unit, led by Sylvain Brisse, hosts the National Reference Center (CNR) for Whooping Cough and other Bordetella Infections, which is in charge of monitoring the development of circulating strains, raising the alarm in the event of an unusually severe outbreak and providing guidance to doctors and medical test laboratories.
-The aim of the CNR is also to develop new laboratory diagnosis methods and to evaluate new diagnostic kits brought to market.
+The Biodiversity and Epidemiology of Bacterial Pathogens Unit, led by Sylvain Brisse, hosts the National Reference Center (CNR) for Whooping Cough and other Bordetella Infections, which is in charge of monitoring the development of circulating strains, alerting the health authorities in the event of an unusually severe outbreak and providing guidance to doctors and medical test laboratories.

 The research unit is also part of a European surveillance network responsible for analyzing isolates circulating in Europe.
-Current research projects are focusing on the impact of vaccination on population immunity and investigating target pathogenic bacteria.
+Current research projects are focusing on the impact of vaccination on population immunity and on Bordetella pertussis strains.

 The Institut Pasteur teams working on whooping cough